prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 prvd.new("PointsProvider", ...)`.

 Notice that you're creating the provider at the bottom of a file, and then returning it.
-This lets Oh My Prvd to strictly type your provider, something which will be important later.
+This lets Prvd 'M Wrong to strictly type your provider, something which will be important later.

 ---